 Dragacorn Glider (Deadpool Glider)

 The Dragacorn Glider has been a hot topic in the competitive community.
-While spectating pro scrims, Cash Cups and FNCS matches, it became apparent that the majority of players were all running this Deadpool themed glider.
+While spectating pro scrims, Cash Cups and FNCS matches, it became apparent that the majority of players were all running this Deadpool-themed glider.
 Why would pro players all be using this colourful and obtrusive glider?

 Well, the answer is that it was providing a competitive advantage.
 When deployed, the Dragacorn glider flips and contorts the player model, making the user extremely difficult to shoot out of the air.
 On top of that, the player surfs above the glider rather than hanging from below as seen with traditional gliders.
 One famous clip shows Fortnite star, Scoped, specifically ignoring players with this glider and targeting those without it.

 After much debate within the community, Epic Games took a stance.
-They removed the glider from competitive play while they work on a fix.
+They removed the glider from competitive play while they worked on a fix.
 However, the glider is still available in casual modes.
 Despite Epic Games essentially admitting the glider is pay-to-win, they are still allowing players to use it in the normal playlists.
 This decision by Epic Games brings into question their mission and the claim that item shop items give no competitive advantage.